nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * `list` : Lists all contacts.

-    * `add n/John Doe p/98765432 e/johnd@example.com j/SWE123 t/A r/good ethic` : Adds a contact named `John Doe` to the Address Book.
+    * `add n/John Doe p/98765432 e/johnd@example.com j/SWE123 t/A r/good ethic` : Adds a person
+    * named `John Doe` to the Address Book.

-    * `delete 3` : Deletes the 3rd contact shown in the current list.
+    * `delete 3` : Deletes the 3rd person shown in the current list.

     * `clear` : Deletes all contacts.